Disappointed That I Wasn't More Disappointed

 With that type of arrogance, I really wanted this episode to be not just bad but so bad that it's good only to end up watching a show that was nothing more than okay.
 Oh well, they can't all be losers that lose so bad that they actually win, so it's time to move on to the next segment where I will share what I saw as I give you...

 The Wicker Breakdown:

-- Once again, Dennis Miller gave us the news.
+Once again, Dennis Miller gave us the news.
 This week, Mr. Subliminal dropped in for an editorial on a tell-all book about Nancy Reagan.
-Adam Sandler then made his news debut as a travel advisor where he shared a recent trip to Greece where he mainly talked about the hotel room that he stayed in while barely mentioning the country at all.
+Adam Sandler then made his news debut as a travel advisor where he shared a recent trip to Greece where he mainly talked about the hotel room that he stayed in, while barely mentioning the country at all.
+(Clip 2)

-- Brace Steele: Greenpeace Photographer was a parody of a Steven Seagal film where Seagal played the titular character who is a bad as with a camera that is out to fight corporate pollution by documenting their evil deed through pictures but he doesn't seem to realize that pictures don't capture the words being said which leads him to revert to using good old fashion violence.
+Brace Steele: Greenpeace Photographer was a parody of a Steven Seagal film where Seagal played the titular character who’s a badass with a camera out to fight corporate pollution by documenting their evil deed through his pictures.
+The only problem is, he doesn't seem to realize that photos don't capture the words being said which leads him to revert to using good old fashion violence.